-Copies src-dir to dest-dir with file/directory omissions and updates corresponding the creation of a source package, binary package, binary library package, or built package as indicated by mode.
+Copies src-dir to dest-dir with file/directory omissions and updates corresponding to the creation of a source package, binary package, binary library package, or built package as indicated by mode.
+The given src-dir and dest-dir must both exist already.